 PLEASE NOTE: Although students are required to enroll for only six/seven credit hours per semester, this is an intensive program that requires a minimum of 50-60 hours participation per week.

-Costs for participation in the Printer Training Program will include University of New Mexico tuition for two semesters (approximately $2,000 per semester), plus living expenses.
-For the first semester only, there is a workshop fee of $1500 for expendable materials (payable directly to Tamarind by July 1).
+Costs for participation in the Printer Training Program will include University of New Mexico tuition for two semesters, plus living expenses.
+For the first semester only, there is a workshop fee of $1500 for expendable materials (plus 3% credit card fee if applicable, payable directly to Tamarind by July 1).
 Additional drawing and printing supplies will cost approximately $450.

 Students who have successfully completed the Printer Training Program may apply for admission to the Master Printer Apprentice Training Program, a year-long apprenticeship in Tamarind's professional workshop.
 A limited number, typically one or two student printers, are selected to stay on for an additional year of training in Tamarind's professional workshop.
 Apprentice printers collaborate with and print editions for visiting artists, participate in shop management, and conduct an extensive research project, under the supervision of the master printer and workshop manager.

 Apprentice printers who successfully complete a second year apprenticeship at Tamarind are certified as Tamarind Master Printers.
 There are no fees for the Master Printer Apprentice Program; printers are paid a minimal stipend sufficient to cover basic living expenses.